How to Set KPIs

-How to set KPIs, performance measures or metrics that are meaningful.
+The how-to steps to develop KPIs, performance measures or metrics that are meaningful.

-Taking the right approach to developing meaningful KPIs (or meaningful performance measures or metrics) is important, so they can be valuable tools to manage your organisation’s or business’ performance.
+Taking the right approach to set KPIs (or developing performance measures or metrics) that are meaningful is important, so they can be valuable tools to manage your organisation’s or business’ performance.
 But if you don’t have a rigourous process for developing KPIs, then there’s a good chance you are experiencing these problems:

 - measures not being used because no-one sees them as relevant